Maggie1216/G_store_revenue/README.md

 -More data cleaning based on the eda, e.g. removed highly relevant variables;

 -RF model, with rf_models and rf_best (now R-square is about 18%).
+### Created 20181118
+[RF+GBDT]workspace_10000 samples in test, all train with y(unit $) + datetime and data class ad NA dealt with+onehotecoding_2_versions+More Cleaning.RData

+- Took back the hits variable because of high performance;

+- GBDT model and some improvement on RF model